Erta Ale Volcano - John Seach

 Shield Volcano

 Erta Ale is a desert shield volcano.
 The name refers to a volcano as well as a mountain range.
 The base of the volcano is 75 m below sea level in the desert.
-Erta Ale volcano has an active lava lake which may have been present for as long as 80 years.
+Erta Ale volcano had an active lava lake which was present for as long as 80 years, until its draining in the 2017 eruption.

 Records of the volcano date to the 1600's, but a lava lake was only identified in 1960's.
 The Afar language calls it "smoking mountain" which indicates it has been active for a long time.
 The Afar region is the only place on earth where a tectonic triple junction is located above sea level (Red Sea, Gulf of Aden, and African Rift Valley).